-One popular pathway for foreigners seeking residency is the Cyprus Permanent Residency program.
-By investing at least €300,000 in real estate or other qualifying assets, individuals can gain the right to live and do business in Cyprus.
-Here’s a closer look at what the investment program involves and how it works.
+One popular pathway for foreigners seeking long-term status in the country is the Cyprus permanent residence programme.
+By investing at least €300,000 in real estate or other assets, applicants can gain the right to live in Cyprus and use the country as a base for business.

 Cyprus permanent residence by investment is a programme that allows third-country nationals to live indefinitely in Cyprus by contributing at least €300,000 to the country’s economy.
 The route operates under Regulation 6(2) of the Aliens and Immigration Regulations and is administered by the Cyprus Migration Department[1].